iPenguin/ws-grid/README.md

 * promises
 * modules (import & export)

-Because these features are use you must be using at least Chrome 60, or Firefox 54, and you must have experimental flags turned on.
+Because some of these features are new in browsers you must be using at least Chrome 60, or Firefox 54, and you must have experimental flags turned on for everything to work.